Program Rules

 On the following day, the award ceremony will take place.
 Along with the organizers, national and international authorities and representatives from leading cybersecurity companies sponsoring the program will attend.
 During the ceremony, the top 40 competitors will be awarded, divided as follows:

-The top participants in the Italian Cybersecurity Olympics may qualify to join TeamItaly: the Italian Cyberdefender Team that represents Italy in international competitions.
+The top participants in the Italian Cybersecurity Olympics may join TeamItaly: the Italian Cyberdefender Team, and represent Italy in international competitions, such as the International Cybersecurity Olympiads, held in Sydney in 2026, and the European Cybersecurity Challenge (ECSC).

-In Europe, ENISA organizes the European Cyber Security Challenge (ECSC) each year to promote the exchange of knowledge and talent across Europe.
+ECSC is organized by ENISA every year, to promote the exchange of knowledge and talent across Europe.
 The competition is open to all European countries, with each nation competing with a team of 10 players aged 14 to 25.